Pithom: Tell El Retaba

-Wadi Tumilat Project - Tell El Maskhuta
+Wadi Tumilat Project – Tell El Maskhuta

+In the spring of 1883, Naville believed he had identified Pithom as the archaeological site Tell El Maskhuta.
+The site of Pithom, as identified by Naville, is at the eastern edge of Wadi Tumilat, southwest of Ismailia.
+Petrie agreed with this identification.
+John S. Holladay Jr., a more recent investigator of the site, also supports this opinion.
+Alternatively, the recent Italian excavators have suggested identifying the site as the ancient city of Tjeku (Biblical Sukkot).

+Here was found a group of granite statues representing Ramesses II, two inscriptions naming Pr-Itm (Temple of Atum), storehouses and bricks made without straw.
+Recent excavations have also uncovered a significant New Kingdom tomb at the site.
+The excavations carried on by Naville for the Egypt Exploration Fund uncovered a city wall, a ruined temple, and the remains of a series of brick buildings with very thick walls and consisting of rectangular chambers of various sizes, opening only at the top and without any entrances to one another.

 Modern excavations at Tel El Maskhuta were carried out by the University of Toronto 'Wadi Tumilat Project' under the direction of John S. Holladay Jr. They worked over five seasons between 1978 and 1985.
 These excavations have shown that the history of Tel El Maskhuta is quite complex.
-There was a Middle Bronze IIB settlement there (18th-17th centuries BC), associated with the Hyksos, followed by a long break until the late 7th century BC, when there was rebuilding.
+There was a Middle Bronze IIB settlement there (18th–17th centuries BC), associated with the Hyksos, followed by a long break until the late 7th century BC, when there was rebuilding.

 This construction at the end of the 7th century may have been carried out by Pharaoh Necho II, possibly as part of his uncompleted canal building project from the Nile to the Gulf of Suez.